vitabaks/autobase/automation/roles/copy/README.md

 ### Examples:

-Copy the certificate files from the primary node to the replicas
+Fetch the certificate files from the primary node and copy to the replicas

 ```yaml
 fetch_files_from_master: